 The ERM framework is professionally developed based on internationally recognised standards.
-The ERM Committee has developed a risk assessment template, whereby the current year actual incidences and impacts for the respective risk identified were recorded for review and mitigating actions were established.
+The ERM Committee has developed a risk assessment template, whereby the current year actual incidences and impacts for the respective risk identified were recorded for review, risk profiling and mitigating actions.

-The disclosures in this statement do not include the risk management and internal control practices of the Group’s joint venture company, namely Enrich Platinum Sdn.
-Bhd. (“EPSB”). the Group’s interests in this entity are safeguarded through the appointment of members of the Group to the board of EPSB.
+The disclosures in this statement do not include the risk management and internal control practices of the Group’s joint venture and associate companies, namely Enrich Platinum Sdn.
+Bhd. (“EPSB”) and ISATEC Sdn.
+Bhd. (formerly known as I.S.A.
+Technologies Sdn.
+Bhd.) (“ISATEC”) respectively.
+The Group’s interests in these entities are safeguarded through the appointment of members of the Group to the board of EPSB and ISATEC.

-The Board is aware of the importance of an effective Business Continuity Management (“BCM”) programme particularly in identifying potential threats to the organisation and the impact such threats may have on business operations.
+The Board is aware of the importance of an effective Business Continuity Management (“BCM”) programme particularly in crisis and disaster management of the organisation and the impact such threats may have on business operations.
 Additionally, it provides a framework for building organisational resilience that safeguard the interests of its stakeholders, reputation and value creating activities.

 The Group has launched its BCM plan to all business units.
 The Group has also communicated its group-wide awareness on BCM to form the organisation’s core values and effective management in order to enhance the realisation of the business unit’s responsibility and accountability in ensuring the preparedness of the organisation’s resiliency to crisis.

-The Group performed notification-tree exercises to test responses from employees on 13 November 2018 with regards to BCM and the results were satisfactory.
+The Group performed notification-tree exercises to test responses from employees on 2 April 2019 and 1 October 2019 with regards to BCM and the results were satisfactory.